drakkar1969/arch-install/ARCH-INSTALL-GUIDE.md

 Command (? for help):
 ```

+**i.
+Installing Arch Linux only (no dual boot)**

 Delete any existing partitions using the `d` command.

-Use the `n` command repeatedly to create new partitions with the following parameters:
+Use the `n` command repeatedly to create the Arch Linux partitions with the following parameters:

 Partition no.|First sector  |Last Sector|Hex code|Comment
 -------------|--------------|-----------|--------|---------------------